tapanther/Tritan/docs/Republic.md

 - *Draft Lottery* :

     Military service is not only required, but expected of every young adult in the Republic.
+While basic training and military preparation is provided on a rotating basis, the Army still requires a great many trained officers to lead the troops.
 To maintain the necessary personnel levels, the Army conducts a yearly drawing of lots to select a new class of recruits.

+    Those selected can look forward to a demanding six month training regimen followed by an additional two years compulsory service.
+In exchange, the Republic grants every conscript a not inconsiderable salary, paid partly upon completion of service.
+Many who are selected will extend their service, as the Army provides a better life than many would find in the fields and manufactories.

+    It is not uncommon for wealthy or influential families to petition for a service waiver for first-borns, who are expected to take over the family business.
+Although a full waiver is rarely granted, a conscription transfer (wherein a younger sibling is volunteered in their stead) is usually attainable.

 - *Unity Festival* :

     One of the Republic's oldest traditions, the Unity Festival is held whenever a settlement formally joins the Republic.
+The event is effectively a cultural exchange in a mix that is part carnival, part market, where both sides can mingle and explore the other's offerings.

+    The festival is typically held only at the newly admitted settlement and Siddar City, though the celebration has slowly spread to other major towns and cities within the Republic.